Full Body Imaging

-It has been stated that 50% of melanomas arise from previously unmarked skin and the remaining 50% arise in existing moles or nevi.
-Up to the age of around 40, it is not uncommon for us to make new moles.
+It has been stated that 50% of melanomas arise from previously unmarked skin and the remaining 50% arise in existing moles or naevi.
+Up to the age of around 40, it is not uncommon for us to grow new moles.
 After this time, the number of moles stabilises and then decreases.
 Any new mole appearing in someone older than 40, is hence regarded with greater suspicion.
 Equally, any changes in a pre-existing mole should be assessed for features of malignancy.

 It has been long recommended that we should all have regular skin checks, particularly those who are at higher risk.
 The difficulty is how best to achieve this, when the reliability of remembering how many moles, where they are and what they look like is generally suboptimal.
 Photography provides an objective method of documentation and has been available for decades, but still requires human interpretation for comparison of sets of images.